 - The dentist uses a narrower screw with a 1.4 mm shaft diameter.
 The whole screw is 6.1 mm long, and the screwhead makes up 1 mm of that length.
 The screwhead is slightly wider than the shaft with a 2 mm diameter. - 2.
-The washer should have an inner diameter of 1.4 mm so that it is unable to move around. - 3.
-The lock washer must be slightly smaller in its inner diameter than the threads on the screw so that it is not able to slip off.
-Likely, the washer will be placed on the screw before creating the threads. - h.
-Weight: - 1.
-The weight will ultimately depend on the selected materials used in different prototypes, and will likely remain under half a gram due to the size.
+The lock washer should have an inner diameter marginally smaller than the threads on the screw so that it is not able to slip off.
+The exact diameter would have to be determined through testing.
+Likely, the washer will be placed on the screw before creating the threads.

+h.
+Weight:

+1. The weight will ultimately depend on the selected materials used in different prototypes, and will likely remain under half a gram due to the size.